jnightingale3/sewer/writeup.md

 to 2012-12-19 (inclusive) were used in this study.

 Mean daily air temperature (mAT/D) was obtained from the Albuquerque International airport's (KABQ) automated METAR data collection system (available from \url{http://www.wunderground.com/history/airport/KABQ}) spanning the entire period of study noted above.

+In addition, direct FOG measurements were available for 229 weeks.
+As with temperature measurements, these were averaged to calculate a mean weekly FOG level to use as a predictor of blockage frequency.

 Since most days had no SSB events, the total number of SSB events per week (SSB/W) was computed and used in subsequent